Introduction

 Determining the Correct Hole Size

-The size of the hole for your 4×4 fence post is pivotal in determining how much concrete you will need.
-A general rule of thumb is that the diameter of the hole should be three times the width of the post.
-Therefore, for a 4×4 post, the hole should be about 12 inches in diameter.
-The depth of the hole should be one-third to one-half of the post’s above-ground height, plus an additional 6 inches for a gravel base.
+The hole dimensions for your 4×4 fence post are essential for calculating the required concrete.
+A general guideline is to make the hole’s diameter three times that of the post.
+For a 4×4 post, aim for a hole approximately 12 inches wide.
+The depth should be one-third to one-half of the post’s height above ground, plus an additional 6 inches for gravel to facilitate drainage.

 Calculating the Volume of Concrete Needed